How to Plant a Garden in Hawaii fast and easy (updated)

 You can go on the University of Hawaii CTARH website here for seeds that have grown well in Hawaii and you can order by form on the site.

 It takes a good base in prepping up your soil, adding good amendments, mulch and drainage for plants to grow well and fast in our sunny tropical environments.
 In Hawaii we have lava, sand, clay and very poor soils, so you need to learn what type of soil you have and want you can do to add more nutrients and even more soil to build up your beds.
 Depending on the size of garden you want to build, you can buy bags of good soil and mulch or have delivery service done to help you in building healthy soil and beds for planting.

-Find a spot that is easy to move soil, nutrients your tools and even water that you can do daily in an area that is accessible.
+Find a spot that is easy to move soil, nutrients, your tools and even water that you can do daily in an area that is accessible.
 When you make things easier to maintain your garden, finding an easy spot to get to everyday from your home is essential in making those daily chores possible is crucial.
 So plan ahead and find an area in the garden that makes it easy to get to and move all the necessary tools and other materials to the growing area.